 Toys & Play with everyday materials was inspired by traditional folk toy-makers in India.
 This book is the result of workshops with children making their own toys.
 That in itself is enticing, but what makes it are the short essays.
 Aimed at parents and educators, they focus on issues surrounding the importance of play.

 There are 23 toys to make and all, as promised, use everyday materials.
-In fact some only need paper and scissors, great for those worried about sourcing materials for a whole class.
+Some only need paper and scissors, great for those worried about sourcing materials for a whole class.
 Similar to the sycamore seed pods, my favourite is the ‘Retpocileh’.
 One of the noisy toys, as the name suggests, is The Screech; mine sounded like a velociraptor trying to whistle.
 The writers comment that although this toy doesn’t appear to have any pedagogical merit, the children in their workshop came up with 25 reasons that it was.

-Copyright: Just Imagine Story Centre Ltd 2012-2018.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.